Thursday & Friday: 12-5PM

 Ferries to Governors Island run daily between the Battery Maritime Building at 10 South Street, Slip 7, in Lower Manhattan and Soissons Landing on the Island.
 The ferry trip takes roughly 10 minutes one-way.
 Ferries are ADA accessible.
 All Governors Island Trust-operated ferry tickets are round trip; visitors are not required to select a return ferry time at purchase and may leave Governors Island on any ferry.
 Click here to see the Governors Island Ferry schedule and get tickets.

 Round-trip ferry tickets cost $4 for adults.
 Governors Island ferries are always free for children 12 and under, seniors 65 and up, residents of NYCHA, IDNYC holders, current and former military service members, and Governors Island members.
-Ferries are free for all before noon on Saturdays and Sundays.
+Ferries are free for all passengers before noon on Saturdays and Sundays.
 There is no surcharge for bicycles or strollers at any time.

 Please arrive 15-minutes prior to your ferry departure time with your ticket ready to display on your smartphone or printed for inspection.
 Visitors are required to wear face coverings at all times while queueing, boarding, riding, and disembarking Governors Island ferries.
 See Governors Island rules and regulations here.